[This post was updated on February 20, 2019. Do you have developments to share? Email email@example.com and this post may be updated.]

-Where once there were none, now nearly a dozen Canadian local or regional governments have taken steps towards 100% renewable energy (RE) in some form.
+Where once there were none, now one dozen Canadian local or regional governments have taken steps towards 100% renewable energy (RE) in some form.
 Beginning with Vancouver in March of 2015, these moves mirror an international trend.

 This post provides a high-level update on the state of play of 100% renewable energy in cities, in Canada.
 It highlights new goals, progress towards implementation, and welcomes new local governments to the fold.